mhetrick/hetrickcv/README.md

 ### Releases

 Pre-compiled versions are not available yet.
-They will be ready soon.
+They will be posted once VCV Rack 0.5.0 is available.
+Please note that this version is completely incompatible with VCV Rack 0.4.0.

 ## Contributing